 And while splashing through the slush yesterday I suddenly realized why I felt the way I did about the Boston bombings, why I so badly wanted to find those medals, why running is important, why those people were waving.
 I knew now what the Tarahumara of Mexico know.
 And what the Maasai of Africa know.
 Running — this ancient form of travel, of hunting food, of spreading the news — builds tribal cohesiveness.
 And the lack of tribal cohesive is really what’s at the core of tragedies such as Boston.

 So do this today.
 Go run.
 Run however far you can.
 However far you want.
 Run for 6 seconds or run for 60 minutes.
 Run 10 feet or run 10 miles.
 Run from your office to your car or run from your home to your office.
 Run because light drives out darkness.
 Run in place.
 Run around your house or run around a track or around a park.
 Run up your driveway or across town.
-Run because love beats hate very time.
+Run because love beats hate every time.
 Run from your desk to the coffee pot or run across a mountain pass, a prairie, a desert, or on a beach.
 Run for the chance to wave to people you may or may not know, or to connect with someone you may have forgotten within yourself.
 Run for those who no longer can and for those who never will again.

 Run because we’re all in this together.